Crossroads MVP

 Fated Action

 Characters may declare that they are making a Fated Action before they roll or attempt to do something.
-If they do so, they spend a Fate Die but gain a1 on the roll.
+If they do so, they spend a Fate Die to gain a1 on the roll.

 Twist of Fate